jwjacobson/jazztunes/docs/source/about/fields.rst

 ==============
 In defining the fields I've tried to balance between making the app useful and giving freedom to the user.
 Here I describe my thinking behind each field.
 In some cases my descriptions only apply to the Public repertoire, as the user can fill in their own values on their own tunes.

-In general I'm open to revising the prescriptive aspects of any of these in dialogue with users, so reach out if you'd like to see any changes or additions.
+In general I'm open to revising the prescriptive aspects of any of these in dialogue with users, so `reach out <admin@jazztunes.org>`_ if you'd like to see any changes or additions.

 Title
 ------